ygalvao/label-generator-for-gcp/README.md

 2. Replace or edit all ".example" files.

+3. Choose either to deploy and run on Google Cloud or to run on your local machine and then proceed accordingly.

-#### To deploy this application to Google Cloud Run:
+### To deploy this application to Google Cloud Run:

-- Run the following command:
+Run the following command:

 ```bash
 gcloud run deploy [DESIRED NAME FOR THE APP] --source . --region [DESIRED REGION] --allow-unauthenticated --memory 1G